Effective Data Augmentation With Diffusion Models: Data Augmentation With Diffusion Models

-Training models on images from generative models often presents a trade-off between the diversity and size of the synthetic dataset, and the risk of over-emphasizing spurious qualities present in the synthetic data \cite{DAGAN}.
-This is especially important considering that several recent papers have observed the benefit of curating orders of magnitude more synthetic data compared to the real data \cite{Tanaka19,Besnier20,DatasetGAN,StyleGANRender,RealGuidance}.
+\paragraph{Balancing Real \& Synthetic Data} Training models on synthetic images often risks over-emphasizing spurious qualities and biases resulting from an imperfect generative model \cite{DAGAN}.
 The common solution assigns different sampling probabilities to real and synthetic images to manage imbalance \citet{RealGuidance}.
 We adopt a similar method for balancing real and synthetic data in Equation~\ref{eqn:balance}, where $\alpha$ denotes the probability that a synthetic image is present at the $l$-th location in the minibatch of images $B$.

 Here $X \in \mathcal{R}^{N \times H\times W \times 3}$ denotes a dataset of $N$ real images, and $i \in \mathbb{Z}$ specifies the index of a particular image $X_i$.
 For each image, we generate $M$ augmentations, resulting in a synthetic dataset $\tilde{X} \in \mathcal{R}^{N \times M \times H \times W \times 3}$ with $N\times M$ image augmentations, where $\tilde{X}_{ij} \in \mathcal{R}^{H \times W \times 3}$ enumerates the jth augmentation for the ith image in the dataset.
 Indices $i$ and $j$ are sampled uniformly from the available $N$ real images and their $M$ augmented versions respectively.
 Given indices $ij$, with probability $(1 - \alpha)$ a real image image $X_i$ is added to the batch $B$, otherwise its augmented image $\tilde{X}_{ij}$ is added.
 Hyper-parameter details are presented in Appendix~\ref{app:hyperparams}, and we find $\alpha=0.5$ to work effectively in all domains tested, which equally balances real and synthetic images.